Frequently asked questions

-A patient care advocate will let you know if Ardon Health is out of, or doesn't carry, the medication you need.
-He or she will also connect you with a pharmacy that has your prescribed drug in stock.
-We will make sure that you get your medication in a timely manner.
+A patient care advocate will let you know if Ardon Health is out of or does not carry the medication you need.
+They will also connect you with a pharmacy that has your prescribed medication in stock.
+We will work to make sure that you get your medication in a timely manner.

 - How do I transfer a prescription to another pharmacy?

-If an alternate pharmacy is selected by your health plan, or you require services from another pharmacy provider, please call us toll-free at 855-425-4085.
-We will connect you with one of our pharmacists who will coordinate your prescription transfer and assist in your transition of care.
+If an alternate pharmacy is selected by your health plan, or you require services from another pharmacy provider, please call us at 855-425-4085.
+We will connect you with one of our pharmacists.
+They will arrange your prescription transfer and help with your transition of care.

 - What if there is a recall on my medication?

-If there is a recall on your medication, an Ardon Health patient care advocate will notify you and walk you through what to do next.
+An Ardon Health pharmacist will contact you if there is a recall on your medication that could impact your health.
+They will walk you through what to do next.

 - How can I learn more about my medication or condition?

-Please call Ardon and we will assist in connecting you with free services and tools that can help you understand your medication and your care.
-Resources include, but are not limited to, a sign language interpreter, a prescription reader or a talking label.
+Yes, Ardon Health can connect you with free services and tools to help you communicate your needs and understand your medication.
+Resources include a sign language interpreter, a prescription reader or a talking label.

 - What if English is not my primary language?